fncbook/fnc/book/nonlineqn/nlsq.md

 We have just described the {term}`Gauss--Newton method`.
 Gauss--Newton solves a series of linear least-squares problems in order to solve a nonlinear least squares problem.

-Here we reap an amazing benefit from Julia: The functions {ref}`function-newtonsys` and {ref}`function-levenberg`, which were introduced for the case of $m=n$ nonlinear equations, work *without modification* as the Gauss--Newton method for the overdetermined case!
+Here we reap an amazing benefit from Julia: The functions {numref}`Function {number}<function-newtonsys>` and {numref}`Function {number}<function-levenberg>`, which were introduced for the case of $m=n$ nonlinear equations, work *without modification* as the Gauss--Newton method for the overdetermined case!
 The reason is that the backslash operator applies equally well to the linear system and linear least squares problems, and nothing else in the function was written with explicit reference to $n$.

 ## Convergence